Healthy Habits: How to Lose Lower Belly Fat and Embrace Your Beauty

 Read on to learn about a type of fat you might not know about and why lifestyle factors can help you on your way to health and wellness.

-Visceral Fat vs. Subcutaneous Fat
+Understanding Fat: Visceral vs. Subcutaneous

 There are basically two kinds of fat you should know about: visceral fat and subcutaneous fat.
 Let's start with the one you know best, even if you're not familiar with the term: subcutaneous fat.